e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_NIX.md

   - enable launch at system startup
   - start the database
 2. You should also install `postgresql-contrib` to get access to `pg_trgm`
-  - to achieve this you will need to do something like `sudo dnf install postgresql-contrib`
+  - to achieve this you will need to do something like `sudo dnf install postgresql15-contrib`
 3. Enter the `psql` shell: `sudo -u postgres psql`
    - execute the following; use good/strong passwords and write them down:
 ```
-ALTER USER postgres WITH PASSWORD 'somespqladminpass';`
+ALTER USER postgres WITH PASSWORD 'somespqladminpass';
-CREATE ROLE hippa_wr LOGIN ENCRYPTED PASSWORD 'somepassword' NOSUPERUSER INHERIT CREATEDB NOCREATEROLE NOREPLICATION;`
+CREATE ROLE hippa_wr LOGIN ENCRYPTED PASSWORD 'somepassword' NOSUPERUSER INHERIT CREATEDB NOCREATEROLE NOREPLICATION;
-CREATE DATABASE "hipparchiaDB" WITH OWNER = hippa_wr ENCODING = 'UTF8';`
+CREATE DATABASE "hipparchiaDB" WITH OWNER = hippa_wr ENCODING = 'UTF8';
-ALTER DATABASE "hipparchiaDB" OWNER TO hippa_wr;`
+ALTER DATABASE "hipparchiaDB" OWNER TO hippa_wr;
-CREATE EXTENSION pg_trgm;`
+CREATE EXTENSION pg_trgm;
 \q
 ```
 4. Find `pg_hba.conf`.
-It will be somewhere like `/var/lib/psql/15/data/pg_hba.conf`.
+It will be somewhere like `/var/lib/pgsql/15/data/pg_hba.conf`. [it can be found via executing `SHOW hba_file;` inside the `psql` shell]
    - Ensure that the `METHOD` in `pg_hba.conf` is `trust` and NOT `peer` for `local` connections.
    - Look at the end of the file and confirm that you see a block that looks like this: